-The TiLite Aero Z and the TiLite ZRA are available with a Transit Tie-Down Option or a Wheelchair Transport Option.
+The TiLite Twist is available with a Transit Tie-Down Option or a Wheelchair Transport Option.
 The Transit Tie-Down Option, which is only available as a factory-installed option, has been crash-tested in accordance with ISO 7176-19 as described in this Owner's Manual.
 It is approved for occupied transit use.
 The Wheelchair Transport Option has NOT been crash-tested in accordance with either ISO 7176-19 or ANSI/RESNA WC19.
 It is approved only for transportation of an UNOCCUPIED wheelchair.
-To determine whether your TiLite Aero Z or ZRA is equipped with the Transit Tie-Down Option or the Wheelchair Transport Option, see Figures 14-1 and 14-2.
+To determine whether your TiLite Twist is equipped with the Transit Tie-Down Option or the Wheelchair Transport Option, see Figures 15-1 and 15-2.